 Use the search field here to find a specific question and answer

-There are two Class II facilities in Arizona that are regulated solely by the tribe that operates the facility with oversight from Federal authorities under the Indian Gaming Regulatory Act.
+There are two Class II facilities in Arizona that are regulated solely by the tribe that operates the facility with oversight from National Indian Gaming Commission under the Indian Gaming Regulatory Act.

 Class I: Social games played solely for prizes of minimal value, or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.
 Class I gaming on tribal lands is exclusively regulated by tribal ordinances.
 Off of tribal lands, Arizona state law governs gaming between individuals